 At higher levels, arsenic increases the risk of skin lesions or cancer for everyone.
 But some people may be at an increased risk with only moderate levels of arsenic exposure.
 Genetic variants associated with less efficient arsenic methylation have links to a slight increase in the risk of basal cell carcinoma (skin cancer).[ref]

-You may be wondering if showering or bathing in water that contains arsenic causes skin cancer.
+You may wonder if showering or bathing in arsenic water causes skin cancer.
 That doesn’t seem to be the case.
 Arsenic is not well absorbed transdermally; instead, the consumed (food, water) arsenic concentrates in skin, hair, and nails.[ref]

 Chronic low exposure to arsenic uses up glutathione